siemantic/share-ssl-validator/README.md

 + Sending an HTTP request with the value of the TXT challenge given by LE signed with the farmer's private key
 + Saving the certificate provided by LE after successful validation
 + Setting up a local webserver capable of serving over SSL using the certificates retrieved from LE
-+ Notifying the Validation Service that it has obtained a certificate and that it is working properly
++ Request that the Farmer DNS Service validate that it is reachable over HTTPS at it's DNS entry
-+ Accepting a request from the Validation Service over the HTTPS server confirming that it's SSL is properly configured
++ Accept an HTTPS request from the Farmer DNS Service for validation

 ## Implementation